Fiori-Tracker/fioritracker.github.io/1909SPS06/conf/main-part/intro.md

-# Configuration of Main part
+#  Main part configuration

-You can adjust the Main part to your specific needs by maintaining the settings for the following setting groups.
-You can do it by maintaining entries of the corresponding configuration tables.
+As Fiori Tracker administrator, you can configure the Main part by adjusting config parameters of configuration tables.

+You can adjust all parameters by opening corresponding configuration table views from SAP Gui based transaction `ZFTSETUP`.